wesleymeredith/Ames-Housing-Project/README.md

 # Ames Housing Project

 The Ames Housing Project employs advanced machine learning techniques, including XGBoost, Artificial Neural Network (ANN), Random Forest, and Decision Tree algorithms, to predict housing prices.
-This project provides a comprehensive set of tools to clean and analyze housing data, making it an invaluable resource for real estate professionals and data enthusiasts alike.
+This project provides a comprehensive set of tools to clean and analyze housing data, making it a good resource for real estate professionals or data enthusiasts.

 ## Usage